shivammathur/setup-php/README.md

 - By default, `opcache.jit=1235` and `opcache.jit_buffer_size=256M` (`opcache.jit_buffer_size=128M` on ARM-based environments) are set which can be changed using `ini-values` input.
 - For detailed information about JIT related directives refer to the [`official PHP documentation`](https://www.php.net/manual/en/opcache.configuration.php#ini.opcache.jit "opcache.jit documentation").

-For example to enable JIT in `tracing` mode with buffer size of `64 MB`.
+For example, to enable JIT in `tracing` mode with buffer size of `64 MB`.

 ```yaml
 - name: Setup PHP with JIT in tracing mode